Dimension-independent spectral gap of polar slice sampling: Spectral Gap Estimate

 where $P_X^{(\pi)}$ is the transition kernel of slice sampling for $\pi$ based on the factorization $\varrho = \varrho_0 \, \varrho_1$ and $P_X^{(\nu)}$ is the transition kernel of slice sampling for $\nu$ based on the factorization $\eta = \eta_0 \, \eta_1$. \end{theorem} \begin{proof} By Theorem~\ref{Thm:P_T_identity} and the assumption $\ell_{\varrho_0,\varrho_1} \equiv \ell_{\eta_0,\eta_1}$, we immediately get $P_T^{(\pi)}(t,B) = P_T^{(\nu)}(t,B)$ for all $t \in \ooint{0}{\infty}$ and $B \in \B(\ooint{0}{\infty})$, where $P_T^{(\pi)}$ is the transition kernel of the auxiliary chain $(T_n)_{n \in \N}$ of the slice sampler for $\pi$ and $P_T^{(\nu)}$ the corresponding one for $\nu$.
 As the kernels of the auxiliary chains coincide, their invariant distributions, say $\widetilde{\pi}, \widetilde{\nu}$ (cf.~Lemma \ref{Lem:aux_chain_inv_dist}), must do so as well, i.e.,~$\widetilde{\pi} \equiv \widetilde{\nu}$.
 Applying Theorem~\ref{Thm:gap_identity_X_T} twice yields

 \end{proof}

 In contrast to the investigation of \cite{SlavaUSS} the former result shows that two different slice samplers (possibly based on different kinds of factorizations, not just different target distributions) have the same spectral gap as long as their corresponding generalized level-set functions coincide.
-We illustrate the variability of this result in the following consideration.
+We illustrate the variability of this result in the following consideration.\\[-1ex] \begin{example} For any $d \in \N$, let $\varrho: \R^d \ra \R_+$ and $\eta: \R \ra \R_+$ be given by